UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

 What is ORION?

-UPS’ ORION, according to experts in operations research, truck routing, and scheduling, uses at the very least:
+According to experts in operations research, truck routing, and scheduling, we know UPS’ ORION uses the following:

 - Workloads for parallel computation